A HEART SHAPED BY WISDOM

 To the ones still sorting out the difference between love and guilt.

-And to the quiet work of the Holy Spirit — who teaches us that a guarded heart is not a hard heart.
+To the quiet work of the Holy Spirit — who teaches us that a guarded heart is not a hard heart.
 It is a wise one.

 “Keep your heart with all diligence, for out of it spring the issues of life.” — Proverbs 4:23 (NKJV)

-A stone on the shore of the Sea of Galilee — grey, worn, pocked with marks pressed deep by years of pressure and time.
+A stone on the shore of the Sea of Galilee.

-But it stopped me.
+But it wasn’t the stone that stopped me.

 Not a perfect heart.